botpress/documentation-v12/docs/admin/admin-intro.md

 Enterprise only
 :::

-The **Roles** page shows you what roles are available and what are their access.
+The **Roles** page displays the available roles and their access.

 ## Logs

-The **Logs** page displays all the events that have been triggered in a time range.
-The events are separated in different levels: info, warning, error, and critical.
+The **Logs** page displays the triggered events in a time range, which are are separated in different levels: info, warning, error, and critical.

 ## Code Editor